If you’re planning on adding onions to your vegetable garden, that’s a good idea. Many beginner gardeners find them easy to grow.

 Fertilizer Requirements

-To flourish, onions require rich, fertile soil that is well-drained.
+To flourish, onions require rich, well-drained, fertile soil.

-They also require an adequate amount of nitrogen for proper growth and development [1].
-Therefore, apply a nitrogen-based fertilizer three weeks before planting, and then again three weeks after.
+They also require adequate nitrogen for proper growth and development [1].
+Therefore, apply a nitrogen-based fertilizer three weeks before planting and then again three weeks after.

 Growing in Containers

-You can grow onions in shallow containers of at least eight inches deep, either from sets or seeds.
+You can grow onions in shallow containers at least 8 inches deep, either from sets or seeds.

 - Fill the container about halfway with soil, and keep it watered but well-drained once planted.